 - Identify the bus you want – the bus route number and name is displayed above the windshield.

-- DDOT buses are white with green and yellow and use two-digit route numbers.
+- DDOT buses are white with green and use two-digit route numbers.

 - SMART buses are white with red and orange and use three-digit route numbers.

 - Wave at the bus (like hailing a taxi) to ensure the driver sees you.

 - As you step onto the bus, you can ask the bus driver to confirm that they go to your destination, if you’re unclear and want to confirm.